PP-Namias/UCC-Programing-Competition-2023/README.md

 </p>

 ## ✨》Donate
-If you found value in my project, I would be grateful for your support via Patreon or Ko-fi.
+If you found value in my project, I would be grateful for your support via `Patreon` or `Ko-fi`.
 Any contribution, no matter how small, will help me continue to improve and add more features to this project.
 Thank you for your consideration.
 - [Patreon](https://www.patreon.com/PP_Namias)
 - [Ko-fi](https://ko-fi.com/PP_Namias)